Aug

 Conclusion

 Medicine can become quite complex as these examples show.
-Many times physicians tell their patients that they do not know the cause of their symptoms.
+Many times physicians tell their patients that the cause of their symptoms is not known.
 However, this is not always true, but conventional medicine continues to hold onto the old dogmas.
 With the third example above (gastritis and duodenal ulcer), until the mid 1980’s the original theory in medicine was that too much acid production would be the cause of these conditions and treatment concentrated on suppressing acid production.
 Then the new theory came up that H. pylori, a bacterium would be the cause of chronic inflammation, which together with too much acid would cause the condition.
 That is why physicians now treat it with the triple therapy, a good deal for Big Pharma, but a bad deal for many patients.
+They still do not get cured, but develop a worsening of their conditions as H. pylori growth proliferates, particularly from the PPI’s, which undermines the lining of the whole stomach.
+As pointed out above DGL, a simple licorice compound, which is available in health food stores, can strengthen the lining of the stomach and duodenum, which at the same time gets rid of the H. pylori problem without any other drugs.

 References